-NASA is expecting magnetic storms in 2013 when two solar cycles (11-year and 22-year) coincide.
+NASA expected magnetic storms in 2013 when two solar cycles (11-year and 22-year) coincided.
 Magnetic storms can play havoc with many types of electronic wireless equipment.
-At the moment it is unclear whether smart meters would be able to continue to function if exposed to such an electromagnetic pulse, thus reducing the availability of power to the majority of homes, businesses, etc.
+At the moment it is unclear whether smart meters would be able to continue to function if exposed to www.emfields-solutions.com such an electromagnetic pulse, thus reducing the availability of power to the majority of homes, businesses, etc.